Moxo review: Pricing, pros, cons, and is it worth it in 2026?

 Here’s what you can do with Assembly:

-- Prep faster for meetings: The Assistant pulls past interactions into a clear summary so you can walk into any call knowing exactly what’s been discussed and what’s next.
+- Prep faster for meetings: The AI Assistant summarizes recent client activity and communication, helping you walk into calls with a clear picture of what’s been discussed and what’s outstanding.

 - Stay ahead of clients: Highlight patterns that may show churn risk or upsell potential, making outreach more timely and relevant.